 We look through these four lenses when we design our curriculum, which happens on an ongoing basis.
 We ask ourselves how each and every unit will help us educate for a sustainable future and this ensures sustainability flows throughout our teaching.

-This design allows us to address the Victorian Curriculum F-10 framework and support the requirements of the International Baccalaureate.
+This design allows us to address the Victorian Curriculum Foundation-Year 10 framework and support the requirements of the International Baccalaureate Organization.